This webpage lists some places to go in the Denver area for genealogy research. If you are looking for online genealogy records see:|

 Denver Public Library

 10 W. Fourteenth Ave.
 Pkwy., Denver (on Broadway between 13th & 14th Avenues)

-With the exception of the Family History Library in Salt Lake City and the Sutro Library in San Francisco, the Denver Public Library probably has the finest genealogical collection West of the Mississippi.
+With the exception of the Family History Library in Salt Lake City and the Sutro Library in San Francisco, the Denver Public Library probably has the finest genealogical collection west of the Mississippi River.
 Here you can find an extensive collection of census book indexes (prior to 1880), many microfilm census records (strong prior to 1880), a large selection of US county resources, maps, periodicals and much more.
 The library also has a large selection of passenger list material including...